 This course is designed for people working in the areas of data, finance, marketing, computer-aided design, operations, strategy, engineering, research, computer graphics, or computer vision.
 Typical roles include engineer, programmer, developer, data scientist, researcher, consultant, or marketing analyst.

-Participants are required to have a background in linear algebra and multivariable calculus, as well as basic programming.
+Participants are required to have a background in linear algebra and multivariable calculus, as well as at least basic programming in Python.